weiji14/cryospheric-data-lakes/docs/project_proposal.md

 # Topic Development

 ## Background

+Glaciers flow via a combination of three methods: 1) plastic deformation of the viscous ice itself, 2) Sliding from water between the glacier and bedrock, 3) Deformation of the bedrock [Patterson pg 1-2].
+Our study is part of this wider literature of work looking at how the flow of glaciers or ice streams is speeding up or slowing down over time in Antarctica.
+In particular, we will focus on mechanisms 2 and 3 which look at the subglacial component of the glacier.
+These basal processes are not very well understood, as they are difficult to observe directly.
+Also, the problem is compounded as basal sliding and deformation are not mutually exclusive but controlled in some way by the amount of water in the subglacial part of the glacier [Patterson pg 132].

+[TODO insert diagram of 3 methods in which glaciers flow]

+Still, we need to understand how water behaves at the glacier bed, as it is the key to understanding the two major problems in glaciology: the detailed mechanisms of glacier sliding and deformation of subglacial sediments; and the causes and mechanisms of glacial surges [Patterson pg 104].
+All of these will be crucial for understanding how fast the ice draining from Antarctica will flow in a warming world, and the rate at which sea level will rise to affect our global community.

+## Plan

-With the exponentially increasing amount of remotely sensed geophysical data being generated every day for Antarctica, there lies an immense potential in answering many of the outstanding and urgent questions that this continent refuses to yield.
+The increasing amount of remotely sensed geophysical data provided daily across Antarctica is an unrealized potential that can help us to answer one basic question - Where does water lies beneath the ice sheet?
-Here we propose a novel deep learning based approach to discover features, specifically subglacial lakes and their networked channels, that may have escaped detection from the custom-built data analysis methods that is standard for generations trained prior to the deep learning era.
+Here we propose a novel deep learning based approach to discover subglacial features, specifically subglacial lakes and their networked channels, that have mostly been studied previously using isolated aerial or ground-based surveys.

-This approach aims to more fully utilize openly available datasets, with the goal of uncovering discoveries that each individual dataset alone would not have confidently yielded.
+This approach aims to utilize openly available datasets, with the goal of making discoveries that individual datasets alone would not confidently yield.

-At first glance, the large amount and varied formats of the datasets presents many challenges to researchers, from the very basic management of the data volume itself to the specialized task of logically interpreting the data within set realms of scientific uncertainty.
+At present, the large amount and varied formats of the datasets presents many challenges to researchers, from the very basic management of the data volume itself to the specialized task of logically interpreting the data within set realms of scientific uncertainty.
-For us, we introduce another layer of complexity by attempting to combine such specialized cross-disciplinary datasets though the use of geographical frameworks and state of the art data science practices.
+For us, we introduce another layer of complexity by attempting to combine such specialized cross-disciplinary datasets in both the dimensions of space and time.

-From first principles, we assert that an exponential rise in the amount of data necessitates the use of exponentially growing technologies, so that the amount of value generated from the data per unit time can increase proportionately.
+The challenge for us lies in the integration methodology, which involves the combination of standard geographical frameworks and state of the art data science practices.

 To tackle this, we adhere ourselves to an automated data processing workflow that is as reproducible as possible, down to the very copies of the software and data used.
-On the hardware front, we make use of Graphical Processing Units (GPUs) where possible to speed up our neural network model's calculations [see @SteinkrausUsingGPUsmachine2005].
+We make use of Graphical Processing Units (GPUs) where possible to speed up our neural network model's calculations [see @SteinkrausUsingGPUsmachine2005].
 On the software front, parallel implementations of algorithms and self learning artificial intelligence modules offer us a similar speed up advantage in analyzing the data.
 Taken together, these increases result in several magnitude orders of improved runtime efficiencies, allowing us to scale alongside the volumes of data being collected to analyze.
 Keeping up with these technological improvements will allow for more experimental iterations even as our data repository size grows, thus improving our chances of uncovering groundbreaking discoveries within a reasonable amount of time.

 ## Previous work

-### Subglacial lake inventories
+### Subglacial hydrology

+### Deep Neural Networks

+An artificial neural network, very loosely based on biological neural networks, is a system made up of neurons.
+Each single neuron comprises of a simple mathematical function that takes an input value 'x' and produces some output 'y'.
+Neural networks are architected by combining many of these neurons together, either by stacking them in parallel (width-wise), or by joining them one after another (depth-wise) as multiple hidden layers.

+[insert picture of one neuron, a shallow 1-layer network, a deep 2-layer network]

+The term deep neural network is used when there is not a direct function mapping between the input data and final output prediction.
+In other words, we call it deep when there are two or more hidden layers in the neural network.
+Earlier layers in the neural network start off as representations of fairly simple features.
+Deeper layers progressively build on these earlier layers, forming more complex feature representations that can provide useful information to generate the output prediction.

+Almost certainly at the start, a neural network will output predicted values that do not match the actual groundtruth value.
+The difference between the groundtruth and predicted value is used as the basis of training the neural network to do better.
+We do this by taking the error difference, and step backwards through the neural network, updating the weights of each neuron using some calculus.
+Basically, the more a neuron contributes to the predicted output, the more that neuron's weight will be adjusted.
+This backward update is also termed as backpropagation [add citation].

 # Proposed Research